courtesy of ‘erin m’

 At the end of the serpentine trip through the system, which takes most of a day, the water is chemically tested for any issues after it’s been through its last trip through the chlorination/dechlorination process.
 The water that we saw returned to the Potomac was at about pH 6.5, and very nearly devoid of any phosphorus and full of oxygen ready for breathing by aquatic life.

-The plant has three more projects ahead of them that will be complete by 2025, including a methane-driven power plant that will produce 13-20 megawatts of electricity (enough to power around 26,000 homes) through a Cambi system reactor which will take the methane produced from the solids in the water and turn it into renewable energy that will lower their draw from area power sources.
+According to the power plant construction contractors, the plant has three more projects ahead of them that will be completed by 2025, including a methane-driven power plant that will produce 13-20 megawatts of electricity (enough to power around 26,000 homes) through a Cambi system reactor which will take the methane produced from the solids in the water and turn it into renewable energy that will lower their draw from area power sources.
 DC Water is the city’s biggest power customer, so anything to bring their draw down will help, Hawkins says.
 That system, also the biggest currently on plan, is due to be operational in 2014.
 Better still, in addition to power, it will also produce Grade A fertilizer that they can in turn sell to Home Depot for public purchase.

 In addition to the reactor, they’re working on an Enhanced Nitrogen Removal facility designed to help DC Water meet and exceed the 2015 goals set forth by the Chesapeake Bay Plan.
 That facility will run another $950M of rate-payer money to meet the federally mandated goal.